 There are two Campus Safety marquee crime prevention/safety awareness events that occur each year.
 In the fall semester, Campus Safety conducts a live burn simulation of a mock residence hall room entitled "How Fast It Burns."
 This program demonstrates to students how quickly a room with tapestries and other safety violations will burn.
 The second marquee event in the fall entitled: "Campus Safety Day," involves a community event outside of the College Union Building that includes representatives from Campus Safety, local fire departments, local police, student volunteers, and other support agencies meeting and greeting students and handing out prevention materials, as well as conducting safety presentations.
-A relatively new program called "Coffee with Campus Safety" provides occasional casual opportunities for Campus Safety officers to engage students in an informal setting within student gathering spaces throughout campus to discuss general campus safety issues and outreach events students would like to attend.

-Additional safety awareness and crime prevention training/programming occurs at the end of each fire/evacuation drill, during RA, RC, CA, and HL training, and during other special campus events and safety forums throughout the year.
+Additional safety awareness and crime prevention training/programming occurs at the end of each fire/evacuation drill, during residential student staff training, and during other special campus events and safety forums throughout the year.